Referencing and avoiding plagiarism

 You should also read the University of Edinburgh’s official guidance on plagiarism:

-Different academic subjects use different referencing systems so make sure you know which one is used for each course you take.
-You should be able to find this information in your course handbook but if you are unsure, ask someone who teaches you.
+You should be able to find this information in your Course information but if you are unsure, ask someone who teaches you.

-A useful guide to several of the main referencing systems can be found online at:
+A useful guide to referencing a wide range of source material using the main styles can be found online at:

 Information Services provide access to Cite them right online via a subscription and you may need to login using EASE.

-If there is anything you are not clear about in relation to how you use and cite sources in your own work, it is very important that ask your Personal Tutor or one of the academics who teaches you.
+If there is anything you are not clear about in relation to how you use and cite sources in your own work, it is very important that ask your School’s Student support team, Personal Tutor / Student Adviser, or one of the academics who teaches you.

 Find out more

-To find out more about how you can develop your academic research, reading and writing skills look at the IAD’s resource to help you develop effective strategies for academic work.
+To find out more about how you can develop your academic reading and writing skills, look at our Study Hub resources to help you develop effective strategies for learning and studying.